-Stev: But how do they come up to you.
-Because normally you sit in a tent.
+Stev: But how do they come up to you because normally you sit in a tower.

 Tony: I’ll come to the front.
 No I’m down on the ground, I’m always on the ground level.
 I come up to the front of the barrier and wave or get the security to contact us.

 Stev: That would be a little bit weird if people start climbing up the tower.
 Just to tell you put up the base man.